anoutsider/advanced-logistics-system/README.md

 Changelog
 -----
+**0.2.13**

+ - Fixed an issue with the on_configuration_changed not properly checking for mod_changes.
+ - Added compatibility for gravestone mod, and other mods that add non craftable items to the the game.

 **0.2.12**

  - Fixed an issue with the mod activation code that was causing noticable performance issues even when the mod is idle, Thanks to Tetyron and Rseding91.